-For purposes of Proposal 1 and Proposal 6, broker non-votes are not "entitled to vote" at the meeting unless otherwise instructed.
-As such, a broker non-vote will not be counted as a vote FOR or WITHHELD with respect to a director in Proposal 1, or a vote FOR or AGAINST with respect to Proposal 6; and, therefore, will have no effect on the outcome of the vote on any such proposal.
-A broker non-vote with respect to Proposal 3 or Proposal 4 (although none are expected to exist in connection with Proposal 3 or Proposal 4); however, will be counted as a vote AGAINST Proposal 3 or Proposal 4.
+For purposes of Proposals 1, 3, 4 and 5, broker non-votes are not "entitled to vote" at the meeting unless otherwise instructed.
+As such, a broker non-vote will not be counted as a vote FOR or WITHHELD with respect to a director in Proposal 1, or a vote FOR or AGAINST with respect to Proposals 4 and 5; and, therefore, will have no effect on the outcome of the vote for Proposals on any such proposal.
+A broker non-vote with respect to Proposal 3 will be counted as a vote AGAINST Proposal 3.
 Abstentions will be counted in determining the total number of "votes cast" and the total number of shares present in person or represented by proxy and entitled to vote on each of the proposals and will therefore have the effect of a vote AGAINST on each proposal, except for Proposal 1, where the abstention will have no effect on the outcome of the vote.

-We encourage you to vote FOR all six (6) proposals.
+We encourage you to vote FOR all five (5) proposals.

-Q: What should I do if I receive more than one Notice?
+Q: What should I do if I receive more than one proxy statement?

-A: You may receive more than one Notice.
-For example, if you are a stockholder of record and your shares are registered in more than one name, you will receive more than one Notice.
-Please follow the voting instructions on all of the Notices to ensure that all of your shares are voted.
+A: You may receive more than one proxy statement.
+For example, if you are a stockholder of record and your shares are registered in more than one name, you will receive more than one proxy statement.
+Please follow the voting instructions on all of the proxy statements to ensure that all of your shares are voted.

-Q: Where can I find the voting results of the 2017 Annual Meeting?
+Q: Where can I find the voting results of the 2018 Annual Meeting?

-A: We intend to announce preliminary voting results at the 2017 Annual Meeting and publish final results in a Current Report on Form 8-K, which will be filed within four (4) business days of the 2017 Annual Meeting.
-If final voting results are not available to us in time to file a Current Report on Form 8-K within four (4) business days after the 2017 Annual Meeting, we intend to file a Current Report on Form 8-K to publish preliminary results and, within four (4) business days after the final results are known to us, file an additional Current Report on Form 8-K to publish the final results.
+A: We intend to announce preliminary voting results at the 2018 Annual Meeting and publish final results in a Current Report on Form 8-K, which will be filed within four (4) business days of the 2018 Annual Meeting.
+If final voting results are not available to us in time to file a Current Report on Form 8-K within four (4) business days after the 2018 Annual Meeting, we intend to file a Current Report on Form 8-K to publish preliminary results and, within four (4) business days after the final results are known to us, file an additional Current Report on Form 8-K to publish the final results.

-Q: What happens if additional matters are presented at the 2017 Annual Meeting?
+Q: What happens if additional matters are presented at the 2018 Annual Meeting?

-A: Other than the six (6) items of business described in this proxy statement, we are not aware of any other business to be acted upon at the 2017 Annual Meeting.
+A: Other than the five (5) items of business described in this proxy statement, we are not aware of any other business to be acted upon at the 2018 Annual Meeting.
 If you grant a proxy, the persons named as proxy holders, Mr. Jeffrey Wolf, our Chief Executive Officer, and Ms. Ann Rosar, our Vice President of Finance, will have the discretion to vote your shares on any additional matters properly presented for a vote at the meeting.
 If for any unforeseen reason any of our nominees are not available as a candidate for director, the persons named as proxy holders will vote your proxy for any one or more other candidates nominated by the Board of Directors.